ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

     Detailed summary written to WE2E_summary_20230306173013.txt

-As with all python scripts in the App, additional options for this script can be viewed by calling with the ``-h`` argument.
+As with all python scripts in the SRW App, additional options for this script can be viewed by calling with the ``-h`` argument.

 .. _WE2ETestInfoFile: